genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/10_web-training/01_web-training-day1.md

 :::info estimated time
 30min
 :::
-Let's change the MarkedataComponent so that it can work with multiple instruments and a fixed price for each of one them (instead of random).
+Let's change the MarketdataComponent so that it can work with multiple instruments and a fixed price for each of one them (instead of random).
 This is roughly what it'd look like:

 ```
 My Marketdata component